jasonbrackman/arberator/README.md

 ### Fictus

-Fictus allows a user to build up and then output a fictitious file system for sharing in a text driven environment.
+Fictus allows a user to create and output a fictitious file system for sharing in a text driven environment.

 Fictus use cases include creating output for a wiki page, communicating a folder structure to a colleague over chat, or mocking a file/folder structure layout before committing to actual creation on disk.
 Since Fictus mimics a File System